English at Hardwick

 - 20 minutes of phonics, five times a week, in Key Stage 1

-- 20 minutes of phonics/spelling, four times a week, in Key Stage 2
+- 20 minutes of spelling, four times a week, in Key Stage 2

 We believe that having excellent reading skills is the key to a bright and happy future.
 Learning to read is an adventure that takes children to new and exciting places, helping them to understand the world.

 At Hardwick Primary School, we aim to develop fluent readers, who have a good understanding of the vocabulary that they read, can infer meaning from what they have read and read a range of reading materials to develop a love of reading.

 We encourage parents to read with their children at home and pupils to change their reading books as often as possible.
 We praise and reward recording at home through smileys.
 Home Reading Records are checked weekly across school.

-In Nursery and Reception, children are given the opportunity to explore books in small groups.
-This may involve books without words where the children are encouraged to tell the story, learn how to handle books, discover the directionality of print, look at and learn high frequency words and talk about familiar stories.
+In Nursery and Reception children are given the opportunity to explore books in small groups.
+This may involve books without words where the children are encouraged to tell the story, learn how to handle books, discover the direction of print, look at and learn high frequency words and talk about familiar stories.
+In KS1 and KS2 children are grouped according to their ability.
+It is expected that they will read a text at instructional level, i.e., a text that they can read independently at 90% accuracy.
+The teacher will introduce the text and the learning intention for the session and discuss and/or model the strategies for reading which the children are working on.